mkbmain/VbMazePicSolver/README.md

 <p> please note its not optimised to find the best path just a path that works in a brute force style\flood </p>

 # Pixels
-* white pixle represents a empty space
+* White pixle represents a empty space
 * Black pixle represents a wall
 * Green for start point
 * Red for end point